 Wood has water running through its “veins” allowing it to grow.
 When you cut a tree down, the water remains inside it and over a long time will eventually seep out leaving the wood to dry out.
 This moisture content can be measured.

 Seasoned firewood refers to how dry the logs are.
 “Green” wood refers to how “wet” a log is.
 The greenest logs are those that have just been cut therefore are considered to have the most moisture content – between 60-80% water content!
-However depending on the type of wood, the moisture content will change.
-For example ash has less moisture content than pine when first cut.
-Consequently it dries out faster.
+However, depending on the type of wood, the moisture content will change.
+For example, ash has less moisture content than pine when first cut.
+Consequently, it dries out faster.
 The longer wood is left to dry the less moisture content it has and the easier it will be to burn.

 Most appliance manufacturers recommend moisture levels of less than 20% for best performance.
 When your log is put on your fire, the first part of combustion is to dry out the log until it has 0% moisture content.

 If your wood is considered “green”, a lot of energy is spent in the fire drying the wood out until it is ready for burning and actually producing heat.
-Consequently burning green wood is false economy as it is not producing heat but using additional heat in order to dry it out.
+Consequently burning green wood is a false economy as it is not producing heat but using additional heat in order to dry it out.

-In the process of drying out logs during combustion, an adverse effect occurs and a sticky tar like substance called creosote is produced.
-This substance tends to stick to your flue decreasing its diameter and preventing effective passage of the fires’ waste products as they are expelled into the atmosphere.
+In the process of drying out logs during combustion, an adverse effect occurs and a sticky tar-like substance called creosote is produced.
+This substance tends to stick to your flue decreasing its diameter and preventing the effective passage of the fires’ waste products as they are expelled into the atmosphere.
 Thus you are more susceptible to CO poisoning.
 Creosote is also flammable so the risk of a chimney fire is considerably increased.
 This is another reason why you should only burn seasoned and kiln dried logs.
 Coincidentally, it is also harder to light a fire with a green log – and it will hiss, crack and pop a lot scaring the bejeezers out of Rover and Sylvester trying to sleep peacefully in front of your fire!

 More importantly, by burning this wet wood, particulate matter is released which contribute to air pollution.
 This can cause damaging effects on our health.

-Here’s some more facts for you to get your head around:
+Here are some more facts for you to get your head around:

 - If you burn a log with a 40% moisture content and then burn one with a moisture content of 20%, you’ll produce nearly twice as much heat from the log with the lesser moisture!

-- In order to produce 4Kw of heat, an open fire will need 16 logs, an old stove (about 10 years) will need 6 logs and a new SIA EcoDesign Ready stove will need 5.
+- In order to produce 4Kw of heat, an open fire will need 16 logs, an old stove (about 10 years) will need 6 logs and a new EcoDesign Ready stove will need 5.